isaacs/node-glob/README.md

 Match files using the patterns the shell uses.

-This is a glob implementation in JavaScript.
-It uses the [`minimatch`](http://npm.im/minimatch) library to do its matching.
+The most correct and second fastest glob implementation in JavaScript.
+(See **Comparison to Other JavaScript Glob Implementations** at the bottom of this readme.)

 ![a fun cartoon logo made of glob characters](logo/glob.png)